0

 The turnoff for the trailhead is located just past stop #10 on the Loop Road.
 Like all trails in Great Smoky Mountains, the parking lot can fill early in the day, so plan to arrive before 9AM for the best chance of getting a spot.

-The base of the falls is a popular swimming hole during summer – so bring a packable towel and water shoes if you plan to get wet!
+The base of the falls is a popular swimming hole during summer – so bring a towel and water shoes if you plan to get wet!

 The Abrams Falls trail can be combined with other hikes in the area, including the Cooper Road and Rabbit Creek trails to form a longer half-day hike.